 The hot summer sun usually signifies something positive, but too much of it can be harmful to our health.

-This is the case with heatwaves, where consistent temperatures pervade for long periods of time and can prove to be fatal for the unprepared.
+This is the case with heatwaves, where consistent temperatures pervade for long periods of time and can prove to be fatal for those not practicing sun safety.

 Sun safety starts when you arm yourself with the knowledge of how to stay safe in really hot weather.